felipe6ouza/modeling-some-domains/README.md

 3. Visit [dbdiagram.io](https://dbdiagram.io/) and upload your `.dbml` file to visualize the database structure.

-PS: Scripts .sql in this repository are designed to be compatible with Microsoft SQL Server.
+The `.sql` scripts in this repository are designed to be compatible with Microsoft SQL Server.
+You can generate scripts from `.dbml` for other DBMS (Database Management Systems) using [dbdiagram.io](https://dbdiagram.io/)

 Feel free to contribute or suggest improvements to the models!